 How do I make sure I’m presenting my feedback efficiently at a formal meeting?

-We want the students voice to be taken seriously, and delivering the opinions of your fellow students in a professional and polite way is a good step to making sure this happens.
+in a professional and polite way is a good step to making sure this happens.
 We recommend you follow the ABCD of effective feedback – make sure it is Accurate, Balanced, Constructive and Depersonalised.
 Be sure to deliver with honesty, but be tactful too.
 Don’t raise criticisms of individual members of staff at public meetings, as this can be uncomfortable and embarrassing for staff.
 Try and find positive feedback to share too, and make sure the feedback you share is anonymous so that individual students don’t feel responsible for constructive feedback being shared to the University to put them off sharing in future.

 What if my cohort does have issues or criticisms relating to an individual lecturer or staff member?